jup-ag/space-station/docs/dex-integration.md

 As Solana grows and more DEXes are built, we have to be more cautious in the DEXes we integrate, we look into a variety of factors.

-- **Code health**: This is important as it will help with integration and ensure maintainability in the future.
+- **Code health**: It will help with integration and ensure maintainability in the future.
+- **Security Audit**: This is important to ensure users' funds are secure and the program is not malicious.
 - **Traction**: We look at the traction of the DEX to ensure it has market demand and is well-used.
 - **Team and backers**: This is a good indicator of the quality of the DEX if they are backed by or built by reputable or verifiable entities.